What causes the plague? Bubonic plague. Mechanisms of plague development

 [collapse]

-Once in the body, the infection begins to develop rapidly, while resistance to the drugs used for the treatment of bubonic plague, the bacteria Yersinia Pestis, can be observed.
+Once in the body, the infection begins to develop rapidly, and resistance to the drugs used to treat bubonic plague, the bacterium Yersinia Pestis, may be observed.

-The life span of bacteria in sputum is about 10 days.
-It can persist even longer (several weeks) on clothing, in the secretions of the plague, and in the corpses of people who died from the disease - up to several months.
-Freezing processes, low temperatures do not destroy the plague pathogen.
+The lifespan of the bacterium in sputum is about 10 days.
+It can persist even longer (several weeks) on clothing, in plague secretions, and in the corpses of people who died from the disease - up to several months.
+Freezing processes and low temperatures do not destroy the plague pathogen.

 Important!
-Dangerous for the bacteria of bubonic plague, is sunlight and high temperatures.
-Within an hour, the plague bacterium Yersinia Pestis dies, at a temperature of 60 degrees, with an increase to 100 - it can withstand only a few minutes.
+Dangerous for the bubonic plague bacterium sunlight and high temperatures.
+Within an hour, the plague bacterium Yersinia Pestis dies; at a temperature of 60 degrees, when it rises to 100, it survives for only a few minutes.

 The incubation period after infection with bubonic plague is quite short - 1-3 days, while in some people it can be only a few hours due to weakened immunity.
-The target of a pathogenic microorganism is the human lymphatic system.
-Penetrating into the lymph flow, the infection instantly spreads throughout the body.
-At the same time, the lymph nodes stop working, and the accumulation of pathogenic bacteria begins in them.
+The pathogen's target is the human lymphatic system.
+Having penetrated the lymph flow, the infection instantly spreads throughout the body.
+At the same time, the lymph nodes stop working, and pathogenic bacteria begin to accumulate in them.

 There are cutaneous and bubonic forms of plague.
-With a cutaneous form, a rapidly ulcerating papule appears at the site of the bite.
-After this, a scab and a scar appears.
+In the cutaneous form, a quickly ulcerating papule appears at the site of the bite.
+After this, a scab and scar appear.
 Then usually more serious signs diseases.

 The bubonic form begins with an increase in the lymph nodes closest to the site of the bite.

-Wikipedia indicates that lymph nodes in any area can be affected.
-In this case, the lymph nodes are most often affected. groin area, less often - axillary.
+Wikipedia states that lymph nodes in any area can be affected.
+In this case, the lymph nodes are most often affected groin area, less often - axillary.

-Symptoms at the initial stage of infection with the plague bacterium Yersinia Pestis are not specific and resemble a common cold in their manifestations.
-The patient has the following changes:
+Symptoms at the initial stage of infection with the plague bacterium Yersinia Pestis are not specific and in their manifestations resemble a cold.
+The patient experiences the following changes:

-• an extensive red swelling appears at the site of the bite, resembling an allergic reaction in appearance;
+• A large red swelling appears at the site of the bite, resembling an allergic reaction in appearance;

 • the resulting spot gradually transforms into a papule filled with blood and purulent contents;

-• opening the papule leads to the appearance of an ulcer in this place, which long time does not heal.
+• opening the papule leads to the appearance of an ulcer at this site, which for a long time doesn't heal.

-At the same time, bubonic plague also has other symptoms, such as:
+At the same time, the bubonic plague also has other symptoms, such as:

 • temperature increase;